TessorNetwork/Fury/docs/docs2.2.0/x/commerciomint/README.md

 # CommercioMint

-The `commerciomint` module is the one that allows you to create Exchange Trade Position (*ETPs*) using your Commercio.network tokens (*ucommercio*) in order to get Commercio Cash Credits (*uccc*) in return.
+The `commerciomint` module is the one that allows you to create Exchange Trade Position (*ETPs*) using your Commercio.network tokens (*ufury*) in order to get Commercio Cash Credits (*uccc*) in return.

-A *Exchange Trade Position* (*ETP*) is a core component of the Commercio Network blockchain whose purpose is to create Commercio Cash Credits (`uccc`) in exchange for Commercio Tokens (`ucommercio`) which it then holds in escrow until the borrowed Commercio Cash Credits are returned.
+A *Exchange Trade Position* (*ETP*) is a core component of the Commercio Network blockchain whose purpose is to create Commercio Cash Credits (`uccc`) in exchange for Commercio Tokens (`ufury`) which it then holds in escrow until the borrowed Commercio Cash Credits are returned.

-In simple words, opening a ETP allows you to exchange any amount of `ucommercio` to get relative the amount of `uccc` with relative Conversion Rate value.
+In simple words, opening a ETP allows you to exchange any amount of `ufury` to get relative the amount of `uccc` with relative Conversion Rate value.
-For example, if you open a ETP lending `100 ucommercio` with 1.1 Conversion Rate value will result in you receiving `90 uccc` (approximation by default).
+For example, if you open a ETP lending `100 ufury` with 1.1 Conversion Rate value will result in you receiving `90 uccc` (approximation by default).
 Initial Conversion Rate value is 1.0.

 ## Transactions